-The Roux brothers opened their restaurant in London in 1967, serving clasic French cooking.
+The Roux brothers opened their restaurant in London in 1967, serving classic French cooking.
 On that first menu was soufflé suissesse, and it’s still there today.
 Béchamel sauce is mixed with beaten egg whites and lightly set in the oven, before being sat in a sauce of reduced cream, topped with cheese, and returned to the oven for a further five minutes.
-The result is a light, cheesy souffle with a rich cream sauce.
-You can see the current chef patron Michel Roux Jr making the dish in this video below (in his native French).
+The result is a light, cheesy soufflé with a rich cream sauce.

-This omelette was Invented at the Savoy Hotel, London, in the 1920s in honour of the writer Arnold Bennett who was a guest at the hotel.
+This omelette was invented at the Savoy Hotel, London, in the 1920s in honour of the writer Arnold Bennett who was a guest at the hotel.
 It’s still on the menu today.
 The dish features chunks of smoked haddock, cheese sauce, parmesan and of course eggs.
-The trick is getting the.
-Slightly outside London, but worth a visit if you can secure a table, is the Hand and Flowers pub.
+Slightly outside London, but worth a visit if you can secure a table, is The Hand and Flowers pub.
 Here chef patron Tom Kerridge has had his version on the menu since the pub opened.
-The phrase ’signature dish’ is often over used when talking about food.
-A chef may labour for an entire career and never achieve a perfect combination of ingredients and technique that defines them and their cooking style.
+The phrase ’signature dish’ is often overused when talking about food.
+A chef may labour for an entire career and never achieve a perfect combination of ingredients and techniques that defines them and their cooking style.
 But for those that do, these dishes achieve a certain life of their own, sometimes long after the chef who popularised them has gone.

 So, how many of these dishes have you eaten?